Dmitrijv/fend19-js3-ex2/README.md

 ![customer](readme/customer.png)

 :trophy: From this page it is also possible to change information about the customer as well as delete this customer record entirely.
-:trophy: Deleting or updating a customer will redirect you back to the `/home` page where a new list of customers will be loaded from the api to reflect any changes you have made.
+:trophy: Deleting or updating a customer will redirect you back to the `/home` page where a new list of customers will be loaded from the API to reflect any changes you have made.

 ## Project Dependencies